ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 exactly match the RFC5322.From domain.

-However, a DKIM signature bearing a value of "d=com" would never allow an "in alignment" result, as "com" does not have a DMARC record therefore cannot be an Organizational Domain.
+However, a DKIM signature bearing a value of "d=com" would never allow an "in alignment" result, as "com" can only be a Public Suffix Domain, not an Organizational Domain.

 Note that a single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM signature